How to fix shortcuts not working on iPhone

 Shortcuts app on iPhone

-However, at times, shortcuts fail to work on iPhone due to minor temporary issues that can be fixed by restarting the device or updating it.
-Other times, a specific shortcut fails to work because one or more of its actions (segments that make the shortcut) are broken, missing, or misconfigured.
+Sometimes shortcuts fail to work because of minor issues which can be resolved by restarting or updating the device.
+Also, your shortcut may stop working or may not work correctly if one of its actions are broken, missing, or misconfigured.

 Force quit shortcuts app on iPhone